albertfdp/react-podio-universal/README.md

 ## Disclaimer

-This is still WIP, so there are a few corners that were cut (i.e. authentication).
+This is still WIP, so there are a few corners that were cut like:
+  * podio server|client authentication
+  * bootstraping podio apps on first login

 ## License